wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/e. Windows Node Installation/lesson.md

     | :---- | :---- | :---- |
     | password | The password you are setting up locally on your host.<br> This password will be stored locally within the `wallet.dat` file.<br>Please, save this password to not to lose the access to the account. | `password = "RandomPassword_"` |
     | seed | The seed phrase of your Waves account encoded to Base58 string. <br> |  `seed = "K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV"` |
-7. Edit and save the configuration file.
+6. Edit and save the configuration file.
+    Open `waves-sample.conf` in the directory `C:\wavesnode\conf`.
     We may remove all the parameters except the password and the seed of the wallet.
     Set a password and insert a seed Base58 encoded string.
     It may look something as in the code below: